klode88/aws-serverless-event-driven-orders-api-/README.md

 Forwards the request to Lambda

-3️⃣ Lambda (Create Order) executes
+3️⃣ Lambda (Create Order) executes,Validates the input

-Validates the input

 Generates an orderId